yabinmeng/jupyter_sparkr/README.md

   > IRkernel::installspec(user = FALSE)
 ```

 Third (optionally), in order to use more extended R libraries (e.g. from a Jupyter R notebook), we need to install them as well following the same approach.
-For example, in my test, I installed [dplyr] (https://dplyr.tidyverse.org/) and [ggplot2] (https://ggplot2.tidyverse.org/) for more advanced R data manipulation and graph processing.
+For example, in my test, I installed [dplyr](https://dplyr.tidyverse.org/) and [ggplot2](https://ggplot2.tidyverse.org/) for more advanced R data manipulation and graph processing.
 The commands are as below:
 ```
   > install.packages('dplyr')
   > install.packages('ggplot2')
 ```

+### Configure Jupyter Server for Remote DSE Cluster Connection (via SparkR)